cern-eos/eos/doc/using/reports.rst

-   host                 fst host name fid                  file id of the file deleted fsid                 filesystem id where the file is deleted dc_ts                change timestamp of the deleted file dc_tns               change timestamp in ns of the deleted file dm_ts                modification timestamp of the deleted file
+   host                 fst host name fid                  file id of the file deleted fsid                 filesystem id where the file is deleted del_ts               timestamp when the deletion message was generated del_tns              timestamp in ns when the deletion message was generated dc_ts                change timestamp of the deleted file dc_tns               change timestamp in ns of the deleted file dm_ts                modification timestamp of the deleted file